chrisjonesdesign85/gitWalkthrough/Git.md

 # Git
+On Windows you should use Git Bash on Mac/Linux the command line terminal will work for this.

 Before we dive into git I think it is important to know the basic Linux commands to be able to navigate around the file system, how to create and edit files etc.